solspace/craft-freeform/packages/plugin/src/Integrations/EmailMarketing/Mailchimp/README.md

 - Paste the Mailchimp **Client ID** value into the **Client ID** field in Freeform.
 - Paste the Mailchimp **Client Secret** value into the **Client Secret** field in Freeform.

-### 4. Finish the Connection
+### 4. Finish & Verify the Integration

 - Click the **Save** button.
+- After the integration is saved, you should see an **Authorize** button at the top of the page.
+- Click the **Authorize** button.
-- You will be redirected to a Mailchimp OAuth page to allow permissions.
+- A popup will load a Mailchimp OAuth page to allow permissions.
     - If not currently logged in, fill in your credentials.
     - Click **Allow** when asked for permissions.
-- You will then be redirected back to the **Freeform Email Marketing Integration** page.
-- Confirm that there is a green circle with **Authorized** in the middle of the page.
+- If successful, the _Unauthorized_ flag should now appear green with _Authorized_ at the top.

 ### 5. Configure the Form